adam-thinker/aghazadeh/README.md

 ```

 - Fatemeh Ardeshir Larijani
-  - Rlation to Officials: Daughter of [Ali Larijani](https://en.wikipedia.org/wiki/Ali_Larijani), former military officer in the Islamic Revolutionary Guard Corps, who serves as Secretary of Supreme National Security Council since 2025.
+  - Relation to Officials: Daughter of [Ali Larijani](https://en.wikipedia.org/wiki/Ali_Larijani), former military officer in the Islamic Revolutionary Guard Corps, who serves as Secretary of Supreme National Security Council since 2025.
 He served as the Speaker of the Parliament of Iran from 2008 to 2020.
 He has been a member of the Expediency Discernment Council since 2020, having previously served from 1997 to 2008.
   - US Affiliation: Emory University
     - Contacts:
       - ...